Lancashire Mind: @Therapies

 How much does each therapy session cost?

-As a small charity we don’t receive any core funding, so we must secure funding for any service we provide.
-As of yet, we have not been able to secure external funding to provide a free service for all clients across Lancashire.
-This is something we are aiming for in the future.
 We are trying to keep costs as low as possible by working with local Universities and their CBT and counselling students who require placements as part of their course.
-Any money generated from the service covers the cost of managing the service and providing free wellbeing assessments.
-As a comparison, private therapy is normally £60-£80 per session.
+The £30 charge for a session with a trainee therapist covers the cost of managing the service and providing free wellbeing assessments.

 How is payment made?